paasmaker/paasmaker/documentation/source/developer-router.rst

 ------------------------

 The stats instance stores accumulated stats for the router.
 It's done in such a way that remote routers can insert their records when they're ready.
+Ideally this will be done in real time, but routers can catch up later if they lose connectivity or are isolated for any reason.

 position:<nodeuuid> (INTEGER)
     This key indicates the number of bytes into the stats log that's been read and